CameronGuthrie/JS_TOP_GRAPH/README.md

 * Start the app run `npm start`

-* Navigate to the machine's IP followed by :8080 on a networked
+* Navigate to the machine's IP followed by :8080 on a networked device

 have fun.